 Hannah Thompson is a partially blind academic and audio description user based at Royal Holloway, University of London where she is Professor of French and Critical Disability Studies.
 Hannah is the author of three books on issues of gender, sexuality and disability in French literature and culture.
 Her third book Reviewing Blindness in French Fiction (1789-2013) (Palgrave, 2017) marks the start of Hannah’s influential work on Critical Disability Studies and her theory of ‘blindness gain’.
 Her current work on the relationship between theories and practices of translation and inclusive audio description was used to develop some of the recommendations in the Describing Diversity report.
 Hannah is also the author of the popular BlindSpot blog.

 Rachel Hutchinson received her PhD from the University of Westminster in 2020.
 Her thesis examines the impact of inclusive audio description on engagement and memorability in museums for blind and sighted people.
-She will be employed as the Project and Community Engagement Manager on the project.
+She is the Project and Community Engagement Manager on the project and can be contacted on [email protected]